-The Minister of Fisheries and Oceans issues two types of communal fishing licences to Indigenous groups, which allow fishing for either FSC or commercial purposes.
-These licences are held under the name of the Indigenous community or organization, and not under the name of a specific individual.
 In the DFO Maritimes Region, communal FSC licences are held by 16 First Nations and the Native Council of Nova Scotia.
 Eleven of these communal FSC licences are held by groups in Nova Scotia while the remaining five are held by groups in New Brunswick.
-There are 22 Aboriginal organizations that hold licences issued by the DFO Maritimes Region and 12 Aboriginal organizations that hold licences issued by DFO Gulf Region that have communal commercial fishing access in the RAA including in or near the Project Area.
-Licence areas and species fished for each Aboriginal organization are provided in Appendix I of the EIS and a discussion is included in Section 5.3.6 of the EIS.
+There are 22 Indigenous organizations that hold licences issued by the DFO Maritimes Region and 12 Indigenous organizations that hold licences issued by DFO Gulf Region that have commercial communal fishing access in the RAA including in or near the Project Area.
+Licence areas and species fished for each Indigenous organization are provided in Appendix I of the ElS and a discussion is included in Section 5.3.6 of the ElS.

-This supplementary information for the response to IR-114 includes a summary of the assessment history and information about species harvested for FSC or commercial purposes by the Indigenous communities specified by the CEA Agency in IR114.
+This supplementary information for the response to IR-114 includes a summary of the assessment history and information about species harvested for FSC or commercial purposes by the Indigenous communities specified by the CEA Agency in IR-114.
 Subsequently, information is provided for individual First Nation communities in Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador as requested in IR-114.
 The First Nation community-specific information includes:

-- information about harvested species, indicating seasonal information, and presence within the EIS assessment areas; - a discussion of where fishing activity is likely to occur within the EIS assessment areas referencing fishing landing maps where they are available; - a summary of historic engagement; and - a discussion of the relative importance of fishing activity within the RAA for each community.
+- Information about the demographics of each community and, where available, socioeconomic conditions focusing primarily on economic revenue derived from fisheriesrelated activities and other economic ventures associated with the community; - information about harvested species, indicating seasonal information, and presence within the EIS assessment areas; - a discussion of where fishing activity is likely to occur within the EIS assessment areas referencing fishing landing maps where they are available; - a summary of engagement to date (as of July 11, 2017); and - a discussion of the relative importance of fishing activity within the RAA for each community.